AtB-AS/org/rfc/xxxx_License/index.md

 ### Conclusion

-If we base our code on the SDK, we are required to distribute our code as EUPL also.
-We could have the BFF as EUPL but our own SDK (which cannot be based on Enturs SDK or be too similar) which has a more permissive license.
-This means we cannot reuse types across different clients/solutions.
+If we base our code on the SDK, we are required to distribute our code as a license similar to EUPL also.
+We could have the BFF as GPLv3 but our own SDK (which cannot be based on Enturs SDK or be too similar) which has a more permissive license if we want and that is needed.
+This might mean we cannot reuse types across different clients/solutions.
 Other than this, most infrastructure code uses Enturs data from REST APIs or GraphQL and not distributing the code directly.
 If we use the SDK or derive our work from it, we must be EUPL (or compatible), if not we are free to choose.
 AppStore